-Diabetes is a number of diseases that involve problems with the hormone insulin.
-While not everyone with type 2 diabetes is overweight, obesity and lack of physical activity are two of the most common causes of this form of diabetes.
-It is also responsible for about 90% to 95% of diabetes cases in the United States, according to the CDC.
+While not everyone with type 2 diabetes is overweight, obesity and an inactive lifestyle are two of the most common causes of type 2 diabetes.
+It is also responsible for about 90% to 95% of diabetes cases in the United States.

-In a healthy person, the pancreas (an organ behind the stomach) releases insulin to help the body store and use the sugar from the food you eat.
+When you're healthy, the pancreas (an organ behind the stomach) releases insulin to help your body store and use sugar from the food you eat.
 Diabetes happens when one or more of the following occurs:

 Health Risk Factors for Type 2 Diabetes

 Type 2 diabetes is believed to have a strong genetic link, meaning that it tends to run in families.
-Several genes are being studied that may be related to the cause of type 2 diabetes.
-If you have any of the following type 2 diabetes risk factors, it’s important to ask your doctor about a diabetes test.
-With a proper diabetes diet and healthy lifestyle habits, along with diabetes medication, if necessary, you can manage type 2 diabetes just like you manage other areas of your life.
-Be sure to continue seeking the latest information on type 2 diabetes as you become your own health advocate.
+Several genes may be related to type 2 diabetes.
+If you have any of the following risk factors, it’s important to ask your doctor about a diabetes test.
+A proper diet and healthy lifestyle habits, along with medication, if you need it, can help you manage type 2 diabetes just like you manage other areas of your life.
+Be sure to seek the latest information on this condition as you become your own health advocate.